alahiff/htcondor-restapi-poc/README.md

 ```
 python htcondor-restapi.py
 ```
-(this should be on a machine with a schedd).
+(this should be on a machine with a schedd and Flask installed).

 ## Machines
 Overview of the status of all machines: